shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/ad-response-info-class-for-android.md

 # Ad response info class for Android

+## Overview

 The adResponseInfo class is a convenience class created to hold Universal Tag response properties that are relevant to publishers.
 When an `AdUnit` is returned from the `loadAd` method without an error, either as a fully defined `adObject` or as a no bid response, an `ANAdResponseInfo` is instantiated as an `adResponseInfo` property of the returned Ad Unit.

 To retrieve the adResponseInfo object from the ad response:

 ```
 public ANAdResponseInfo getAdResponseInfo()